This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Mechanism of Creep Deformation”.

 11. When dislocation glide is assisted by vacancy diffusion, resulting creep is known as ___________ creep.

 Explanation: When dislocation glide is assisted by vacancy diffusion, resulting creep is known as dislocation creep.
-It is similar to a screw dislocation containing a jog which is edge in orientation.
+It is similar to a screw dislocation containing a jog which is an edge in orientation.

 12. In ultra-fine grain polycrystalline metal, grain boundary sliding is predominant.